Smart Infrastructure & Smart Applications for the Smart Business – Infrastructure & Application Performance Monitoring

 - What software is required to build, operate and govern a data mesh of data products for use in a data lake, a data lakehouse or data warehouse?

-- What is data fabric software, how does it integrates with data catalogs and connect to data in your data estate
+- What is data fabric software, how does it integrate with data catalogs and connect to data in your data estate

 - An Implementation methodology to produce ready-made, trusted, reusable data products